ilmimris/bangkit-bgd2a-webapp/README.md

 - [Pneumonia / Bacteria vs Virus](https://github.com/ilmimris/bangkit-bgd2a-bacteria-vs-virus)
 - [Pneumonia / Virus / SARS-Cov-2 vs Others](https://github.com/ilmimris/bangkit-bgd2a-virus-covid-vs-noncovid)

+#### Baseline Architectur and Transfer Learning
+We use baseline model `DenseNet` with pretrained weight `imageNet`, then we freze the baseline, cut the last layer, and then we add more layers to work with XR and CT Image COVID19.
+Why `DenseNet`? `DenseNet` model is small and has high accuracy.

 #### Quantization Technique
 In order to make model works on the edge (browser), we convert all weights model from `float32` into `uint8` and support `tfjs`.
 The result is the model more lightest and faster to make prediction than before quatization.